Juniar-Rakhman/kc_learn/keycloak_slides.md

 - 🔒 Keep tokens out of URLs and localStorage (use memory/session).
 - ♻️ Use **refresh token rotation** to reduce replay risk.
 - 🧾 Enable **OIDC scopes** (`openid`, `profile`, `email`) for user identity.
-- 🤖 Avoid vibe coding!
-- 🚫 Do Not Roll Your Own Auth!

 <!-- end_slide -->